madebykind/madebykind-v3/content/work/rewilding-britain.md

 {{< figure src="../images/work-rewilding-britain-header.jpg" alt="Landscape image of Glen Affric, showing mountains, loch and trees.
 Rewilding Britain's logo is overlayed in white" >}}

 One of the key goals for Rewilding Britain is to incite action and participation.
 This meant that key goals for the website would be to drive engagement on all levels and increase support for rewilding in the UK, the Rewilding Network they are building and to encourage physical and financial support.

-{{< figure src="../images/work-rewilding-britain-laptop-mat-jess.jpg" alt="Over the shoulder view of a laptop with Rewilding Britain donation page on screen." >}}

 Through user needs testing, UX, and UI design we were able to develop a website that gave very different groups access to all of the information they needed to support and engage with the cause.
 Resulting in an increase of 149% in donations in the first six months from launch.